Bank of New York Mellon (NYSE:BK) Announces Earnings Results, Beats Expectations By $0.18 EPS

 Bank of New York Mellon Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Friday, February 3rd.
-Stockholders of record on Monday, January 23rd will be given a $0.37 dividend.
-The ex-dividend date is Friday, January 20th.
-This represents a $1.48 annualized dividend and a dividend yield of 3.02%.
-Bank of New York Mellon’s dividend payout ratio is currently 51.03%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, February 3rd.
+Investors of record on Monday, January 23rd will be paid a dividend of $0.37 per share.
+This represents a $1.48 annualized dividend and a yield of 3.02%.
+The ex-dividend date of this dividend is Friday, January 20th.
+Bank of New York Mellon’s dividend payout ratio (DPR) is presently 51.03%.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Federated Hermes Inc. raised its stake in shares of Bank of New York Mellon by 50.1% in the 1st quarter.
-Federated Hermes Inc. now owns 819,070 shares of the bank’s stock valued at $40,651,000 after purchasing an additional 273,206 shares during the period.
-Edgar Lomax Co.
-VA raised its stake in shares of Bank of New York Mellon by 120.8% in the 1st quarter.
-Edgar Lomax Co.
-VA now owns 485,169 shares of the bank’s stock valued at $24,079,000 after purchasing an additional 265,485 shares during the period.
-Mackenzie Financial Corp raised its stake in shares of Bank of New York Mellon by 509.0% in the 1st quarter.
-Mackenzie Financial Corp now owns 307,653 shares of the bank’s stock valued at $15,269,000 after purchasing an additional 257,137 shares during the period.
-Prudential Financial Inc. raised its stake in shares of Bank of New York Mellon by 19.1% in the 1st quarter.
-Prudential Financial Inc. now owns 1,045,143 shares of the bank’s stock valued at $51,871,000 after purchasing an additional 167,512 shares during the period.
-Finally, Edgestream Partners L.P. raised its stake in shares of Bank of New York Mellon by 3,906.2% in the 1st quarter.
-Edgestream Partners L.P. now owns 149,110 shares of the bank’s stock valued at $7,400,000 after purchasing an additional 145,388 shares during the period.
-82.29% of the stock is currently owned by institutional investors.
+Several large investors have recently added to or reduced their stakes in the stock.
+Acadian Asset Management LLC increased its holdings in shares of Bank of New York Mellon by 160.0% during the first quarter.
+Acadian Asset Management LLC now owns 5,358 shares of the bank’s stock valued at $263,000 after purchasing an additional 3,297 shares during the period.
+Prudential PLC acquired a new position in shares of Bank of New York Mellon during the first quarter valued at $1,096,000.
+Cetera Investment Advisers increased its holdings in shares of Bank of New York Mellon by 3.3% during the first quarter.
+Cetera Investment Advisers now owns 35,635 shares of the bank’s stock valued at $1,769,000 after purchasing an additional 1,154 shares during the period.
+Candriam Luxembourg S.C.A. increased its holdings in shares of Bank of New York Mellon by 54.3% during the first quarter.
+Candriam Luxembourg S.C.A. now owns 232,115 shares of the bank’s stock valued at $11,519,000 after purchasing an additional 81,728 shares during the period.
+Finally, Zions Bancorporation N.A. increased its holdings in shares of Bank of New York Mellon by 165.3% during the first quarter.
+Zions Bancorporation N.A. now owns 1,459 shares of the bank’s stock valued at $72,000 after purchasing an additional 909 shares during the period.
+82.29% of the stock is owned by institutional investors and hedge funds.

 About Bank of New York Mellon